willdurand/Speaker/README.md

 Speaker
 =======

 Convert a text file in an `mp3` audio file.
+Yeah!
+I know, it's probably useless for you, but I found the idea pretty fun, and it's enough for me ;) I would like to thank Zach Holman for all his crazy ideas.
+He gave me inspiration to write this tiny shell script.

+See a real use case on my blog: [www.williamdurand.fr](http://www.williamdurand.fr).

 Dependencies